linuxmint/cinnamon-spices-desklets/yfquotes@thegli/README.md

 - Linux Mint Cinnamon 17 up to 21
 - Debian 9 with Cinnamon 3.2
 - Manjaro with Cinnamon 3.8
+- Fedora 38 Cinnamon Spin with Cinnamon 5.6 and libsoup3

 ## Installation